-- Defined benefit client losses, mainly resulting from acquisitions and plan curtailments; and - The negative impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound on our foreign operations; partially offset by - Asset funding from new sales of our OCIO platform; and - Increased investment management fees from market appreciation. - Revenues increased \$10.8 million, or 3%, in 2018 compared to the prior year.
-Revenues during 2018 were primarily affected by: - Asset funding from new sales of our OCIO platform; - Increased investment management fees from existing clients due to higher assets under management caused by market appreciation during 2017 and the first three quarters of 2018; and - · Performance fees of \$3.4 million earned during the fourth quarter 2017 from an SEI-sponsored investment product; - The positive impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound on our foreign operations; partially offset by - Client losses.
+- Defined benefit client losses, mainly resulting from acquisitions and plan curtailments; and - The negative impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound on our foreign operations; partially offset by - Asset funding from new sales of our OCIO platform; and - Increased investment management fees from market appreciation.

+Operating margins were 53% in 2020 and 52% in 2019.
+Operating income decreased slightly in 2020 compared to the prior year.
+Operating income during 2020 was primarily affected by:

+- A decrease in revenues; partially offset by - · Decreased direct expenses associated with investment management fees; and - Decreased travel costs due to COVID-19 restrictions.